bitfield/script/CONTRIBUTING.md

 ## Write a use case

-This is probably the most important thing to bear in mind.
+This is probably the most important part of your issue.
 A great design principle for software libraries is to start with a real-world use case, and try to implement it using the feature you have in mind. _No issues or PRs will be accepted into `script` without an accompanying use case_.
 And I hold myself to that rule just as much as anybody else.

 What do I mean by "use case"?
 I mean a real problem that you or someone else actually has, that could be solved using the feature.
 For example, you might think it's a very cool idea to add a `Frobnicate()` method to `script`.
 Maybe it is, but what's it for?
 Where would this be used in the real world?
 Can you give an example of a problem that could be solved by a `script` program using `Frobnicate()`?
 If so, what would the program look like?